Our Vision is an India, where people have an opportunity to live with dignity, free from hunger, deprivation and marginalisation.

 Many people believe Indians today are growing rich under globalisation and the Information Technology revolution, but these new opportunities have only benefitted a minority of the country.
 This new wealth has also tended to go down caste lines with the higher caste members getting the lion’s share of the profits.

 Although Indian law bans caste discrimination, the cultural habits of millennia cannot easily disappear, especially in areas where there is little education and awareness, as in many rural communities.
 There is a huge amount of prejudice against and segregation of the lowest classes, particularly those known as the ‘Untouchables’.
-They are considered by many to be outside the caste hierarchy and consequently, ‘sub-human’.
-They have historically been made to do the most menial and dirtiest tasks and treated far worse than animals.

 Because of their historical standing, the Untouchables – or ‘Dalits’ (meaning ‘downtrodden’) as many of them prefer to be called politically – are, as a group, the most economically deprived.
 The majority live in remote villages, seeking manual labour work within agriculture or on the peripheries of large towns.
 Unemployment is rife, schools are virtually non-existent and living conditions are very poor, often lacking in basic amenities such as clean water.

-Changing Minds.
-Changing Lives
+Changing Minds, Changing Lives

 …is the root philosophy of Kamla Foundation.
 To achieve this, we aim to understand the needs of the people and embrace their visions of a sustainable future.
 Working with them all to ensure dreams do become a reality for future generations.